1821-up Flying Sleigh

 The addition of a ninth reindeer in 1939 gave the Flying Sleigh a fresh new look and a mild performance boost.
 As a bonus, the glow from the new reindeer’s shiny red nose proved to be a huge benefit on foggy nights.
 Safety innovations like that one have helped the Flying Sleigh accumulate an estimated 5 million-plus miles of service without a reported accident or mechanical failure.

 The Flying Sleigh’s spacious cockpit and open-air design ensures comfortable seating and outstanding visibility, but wind noise is quite noticeable and the driver is exposed to the elements.
 With that in mind, it’s important to choose durable, versatile gear that’s tough enough to keep the carols cranking all night long in any conditions.
+And that new gear will leave you feeling jolly the next time you take to the sky!

 The Flying Sleigh’s stock radio was a set of bells that, while certainly capable of playing popular music, usually wound up jingling in the wind.
 As for news, weather and traffic updates—forget it.

 An in-dash DVD/navigation receiver (not to be confused with the in-Dasher designs tested and abandoned during the nineties) is the perfect solution for the driver with lots of places to go and little time to get there.
-The screens are getting bigger all the time, the navigation quality is first-rate and, with great features like SiriusXM satellite radio, Pandora® Internet radio, and iPod® or iPhone® compatibility, these high-performance models aren’t just radios, they’re total entertainment centers.
+The screens are getting bigger all the time, the navigation quality is first-rate and, with great features like SiriusXM satellite radio, Pandora® Internet radio, and iPhone® and Android smartphone compatibility, these high-performance models aren’t just radios, they’re total entertainment centers.
 If you’re taking a spin around the world, a quality multimedia receiver is a terrific travel companion.

 Updating the Sleigh’s “infotainment” system will involve some modification to the cockpit area.
 You’ll need to build a dashboard to hold the new receiver and speakers, of course, plus you’ll need to fabricate mounts for any additional speakers you’re planning to add at the rear of the vehicle.
 Extensive wiring is involved, but the open-air design and spartan interior help make the task easier than it could be.

-The average “do-it-yourselfer” could get all of this done in a couple of days, but this is a busy time of the year for anyone who owns and operates a Flying Sleigh.
+The average do-it-yourselfer could get all of this done in a couple of days, but this is a busy time of the year for anyone who owns and operates a Flying Sleigh.
 Barring an unprecedented number of “naughty” children, you’re better off saving your strength and leaving the job to an experienced installer.
 Or a team of elves.

 The Flying Sleigh’s lack of front doors helps with speedy ingress and egress, which is why it continues to influence Earth-bound package delivery vehicles today.
 Alas, it also makes front speaker placement a bit of a challenge.
 Thankfully, the spacious cockpit and wide-open dash area allow for some custom solutions.